yagoferrer/map-tools/README.md

 ### GMPlus.js 0.0.0 [![Build Status](https://travis-ci.org/yagoferrer/gmplus.svg?branch=master)](https://travis-ci.org/yagoferrer/gmplus)

-Less Code, More Fun, More Doing!
-Easy to use, lots of features!
+Google Maps with: Less Code, More Fun, More Doing!
+Easy To Use, Extra Features, Frameworkless!

 #### How to load a simple Map.
 You don't even need to include the Google Maps `<script>` tag.
 It will load the file for you **asynchronously**.